ecarnold24/Antibiotics/README.md

 Please see the User_Instructions.md file for information of prerequisites and installation instructions.

-## Tutorial/test data for the OpenPrescribinOpenPrescribingToolkit_Output-examplesgToolkit
+## Tutorial/test data for the OpenPrescribingToolkit

 Examples of the OpenPrescribingToolkit can be found within the OpenPrescribingToolkit_Output-examples.ipynb file.
 We recommend following these instructions with the measures.csv file included within this repository to check that the OpenPrescribingToolkit functions correctly after installation before using your own dataset.